 Unfortunately, the problem is not how to set the service up, but what you can offer to customers to get them to sign up.
 It also has to be completely automated from start to finish - otherwise the income won't be passive.

 One of my companies does exactly that.
-It gathers freely available sales and price data for any product sold on Amazon, chops it up and combines it using proprietary algorithm, and spits out useful analytics and analysis for publishers, marketers, shoppers and sellers.
+It gathers freely available sales and price data for wide range of products, chops it up and combines it using proprietary algorithms, and spits out useful analytics and analysis for publishers, marketers, shoppers and sellers.

 Data and analysis based online subscription service.

 People visit the site, register an account by setting up a recurring direct debit payment, and start consuming the data the system provides to receive alerts, build charts, and so on.
 Since everything is automated, the only thing I need to do is answer the odd support query - taking up approx 20 - 30 minutes per week.

 Not bad for a business that caters to nearly 6000 clients around the world.